po1sigala/live/01-Class-Content/03-JavaScript/01-Activities/27-Evr_Git-Branch/README.md

   mkdir git_branch_demo
   ```

-* `cd` into the newly created directory and initialize an empty git repo in the directory:
+* Now use the `cd` command to navigate into the newly created directory and initialize an empty git repo in the directory with this command:

   ```bash
   cd git_branch_demo